Skip to content

 Provider identity (oauth_name, account_id) is globally unique: one provider identity can only be linked to one local user.
 Enforced at the persistence layer via UniqueConstraint and upsert logic.

 The user relationship targets the declarative class named User in the same registry (the bundled :class:~litestar_auth.models.user.User or your replacement).
-The default inverse side lives in :class:~litestar_auth.models.user_relationships.UserAuthRelationshipMixin.
+The default inverse side lives in :class:~litestar_auth.models.mixins.UserAuthRelationshipMixin.
 Configure foreign_keys / overlaps on subclasses if you remap relationships (see the custom user + OAuth cookbook).

 OAuthAccountMixin